Ribosome-Packet-Processor/Ribosome-P4/README.md

 ### Configure the Ports
 You can find ports configuration in the `include/configuration.p4` file.
 Here you can set the port towards the NF and the RDMA servers.
-If you make changes, you need to update the ports value in the `run_pd_rpc/setup.py` and `setup.py` files accordingly.
+If you make changes, you need to update the ports value in the `setup.py` file accordingly.

 The outport ports specified in the files are used to send out the traffic after being processed.
-The current implementation sends out the packets selecting randomly one of the four output ports.
+The current implementation sends out the packets randomly selecting one of the four output ports.
 To modify this behaviour you can:
 1. Modify the sending rules of packets not split: editing the `ingress_control/default_switch.p4` file.
 2. Modify the sending rules of reconstructed packets: editing the `ingress_control/packet_reconstruct.p4` file.